 In January 2020, we entered into an amendment which adjusts the original terms of the headquarters lease.
 Under this amendment, we exercised an option to expand occupancy, adding 34,158 square feet of space.
 Occupancy of the added space is to commence upon the earlier of the completion of certain improvements or October 14, 2020.
 Pursuant to the guidance of ASC 842, the amendment is considered a modification to the original lease and is accounted for as a separate contract because it represents a new right-of-use asset and the lease costs charged on the new space are at prevailing market rates.
-As of March 31, 2020, we have not taken possession of the space nor met the criteria for the lease to be considered commenced.
-Accordingly, we have not reported a right-of-use asset or liability on our condensed consolidated statements of operations in relation to the additional space.
+As of June 30, 2020, we have not taken possession of the space nor met the criteria for the lease to be considered commenced.
+Accordingly, we have not reported a right-of-use asset or liability on our condensed consolidated balance sheets nor have recorded expense on our condensed consolidated statements of operations in relation to the additional space.

-The following table sets forth the components of lease expense for the three months ended March 31, 2020 (in thousands):
+The following table sets forth the components of lease expense for the three and six months ended June 30, 2020 (in thousands):